A guide to what not to buy in Myanmar. Avoid scammers and fake souvenirs and spend your precious money on souvenirs that won’t leave you disappointed.

 Each vendor we met and spoke with told us that everything on their stalls was hand made by their family and that if they didn’t sell anything they would go hungry.
 This is probably true.
 But what aroused my suspicions was that every stall not only sold the same souvenirs, but they were all exactly the same.

-We were also coned into buying two pieces of jade jewellery at The Shwezigon Pagoda.
+We were also conned into buying two pieces of jade jewelry at The Shwezigon Pagoda.
 The vendors kindly took our shoes off us when we entered the temple and said they would look after them for us.
 We stupidly thought they were being nice, only to be blackmailed into buying something from their stall in exchange for our shoes back.
 Useless souvenirs two and three.

-He was so convincing that the item was genuine that we almost brought useless souvenir number four.
-But we hesitated and decided that we would look around in town to compare prices as the young man told us one of his paintings would set us back almost 100,000 Kyats.
+He convinced us so much that the painting was genuine that we almost brought useless souvenir number four.
+But we hesitated and decided that we would look around in town to compare prices as the young man told us one of his paintings would set us back almost 100,000 Kyats (Almost 70 EURO).

 Souvenirs in Mandalay

 We decided enough was enough with souvenirs by the time we got to Mandalay.
 We barely had enough room in our backpacks as it was so we firmly agreed to buy nothing else.
-However during our trip to Mingun I bought a hand fan because I was so hot for $1.
+However, during our trip to Mingun, I bought a hand fan because I was so hot for $1.
 Useless souvenir number four (it was ruined by the time we got home from being squished but useful at the time!).
+But none-the-less, it was useful at the time!

 When you disembark your boat you are swarmed with people trying to sell you things and we also found at two of the places in Mingun young children approach you asking you to buy something small because they were hungry.
-It does pull as your heart strings a little and we saw plenty of people buying the small things they were selling as we approached the temple so we didn’t feel so bad when we said no thank you.
+It does pull at your heart strings a little and we saw plenty of people buying the small things they were selling as we approached the temple so we didn’t feel so bad when we said no thank you.
+Heartless maybe, but over 1 week into our Myanmar trip, we really began to feel like walking money bags.

 Souvenirs in Hsipaw